Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/ttl/what-are-my-ttls.md

 TTL EventDate + toIntervalMonth(1)
 SETTINGS index_granularity = 8192
 ```
 This works even when there's no data in the table.
-It does not tell you when the
+It does not tell you when the TTLs expire or anything specific to data in one or more of the table parts.

 ## Using system.parts